 Treatment and Prevention

 Initially, people with kidney failure are usually advised to make changes to their diet.
-A low-protein diet (0.8 – 1g/kg/day) is often recommended to help slow down the buildup of waste in the body and to help limit the nausea and vomiting that can accompany chronic renal failure.
+A low-protein diet is often recommended to help slow down the buildup of waste in the body and to help limit the nausea and vomiting that can accompany chronic renal failure.
 A qualified dietitian can help determine the proper diet.
 The underlying illness or illnesses need to be considered when making any diet changes.

 If the kidneys aren't allowing the body to get rid of the excess fluid, fluid intake may need to be restricted.
 This is so that the kidneys and heart don't have to work as hard.
 The amount of fluid allowed can be determined ahead of time, but often a day's allotment is based on the amount of urine put out the day before.
-For example, someone who puts out 500 mL of urine in one day might be allowed to drink 500 mL of fluid over the following 24 hours, and so on.
+For example, someone who puts out 500 mL of urine in 1 day might be allowed to drink 500 mL of fluid over the following 24 hours, and so on.
 Fluid restrictions are usually only used in severe cases of swelling or if the renal failure has progressed to end-stage renal failure and dialysis has become necessary.
 Dietitians can help arrange diets around fluid restrictions, and teach what is allowed and what should be avoided.

 If, despite treatment, the kidneys continue to get worse, dialysis or a kidney transplant becomes necessary.

-There are two types of dialysis: peritoneal dialysis and hemodialysis.
-Dialysis is a process that removes excess fluids and waste using a membrane instead of a kidney as a filter.
+There are 2 types of dialysis: peritoneal dialysis and hemodialysis.
+Dialysis is a process that removes excess fluids and waste using a membrane instead of a kidney as the filter.
 The type of dialysis depends on many factors including a person's lifestyle.
 Dialysis isn't a cure, and people who are on dialysis still must follow special diets, reduce their fluids, and take medications as prescribed by their doctors.

 Peritoneal dialysis uses the natural membrane of the abdominal cavity as its filter.
 It can only be used by people who have not had major abdominal surgery.
 Using a catheter (a very small, flexible tube) that's been permanently placed into the abdomen, the abdominal cavity is filled with a solution called dialysate, which stays there for a set amount of time.
 The dialysate draws the waste and extra fluid out of the bloodstream through the membrane.
 When finished, the dialysate – now with the extra body fluid and waste mixed in – is drained out and then replaced with fresh dialysate.
 Usually done at home, this procedure is continuous and done in cycles.
 Peritoneal dialysis can be performed by one's self or by a family member.
-It's done daily, but the frequency of cycles during the day varies according to the type of peritoneal dialysis being done.
+It's done at least daily, but the frequency of cycles during the day varies according to the type of peritoneal dialysis being done.
 The cycles can occur as often as every few hours, or the procedure can span the night with the use of a cycling machine that exchanges the fluid automatically while the person sleeps.

 Peritoneal dialysis doesn't work for everyone and may eventually stop working effectively for those who do use it.
 If this happens, hemodialysis is necessary.

 Hemodialysis is a procedure that must be done in a hospital or special clinic setting.
 With hemodialysis, the waste and excess body fluid is filtered out through the blood using a dialyser, a coiled membrane made up of hundreds of hollow fibers.
 A dialysis machine pumps the blood through the dialyser.
 The blood stays on one side of the membrane, while the dialysate is on the other side of the membrane.
 As with the peritoneal dialysis, the dialysate draws the extra body fluid and waste through the filter and then the filtered blood is pumped back into the body.
-The process of hemodialysis is quicker than peritoneal dialysis, and the cycle is generally complete in about four hours.
-It's usually done about three times a week.
+The process of hemodialysis is quicker than peritoneal dialysis, and the cycle is generally complete in 4 to 5 hours.
+It's usually done about 3 times a week.

 Chronic renal failure often causes anemia, a condition where there are not enough healthy red blood cells in the body.
 For some people with anemia caused by chronic renal failure, their doctor may advise them to take medications that treat anemia by stimulating the body to produce more red blood cells.